The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/advanced-guide.md

 ## Maximizing Yukikaze Combo Usage

 Yukikaze Combo, when examined in a vacuum, is slightly weaker than Gekko or Kasha.
 However, when considering the value of the Sen it produces (in two GCDs rather than three) it overtakes Gekko/Kasha in efficiency.
-(There are some technicalities due to part of the additional Sen value requiring a GCD, but we can ignore that for now)
+(There are some technicalities due to part of the additional Sen value requiring a GCD, but we can ignore that for now.)

 ![Potency-per-GCD Comparison for Yukikaze and Gekko/Kasha combos.](https://cdn.discordapp.com/attachments/752334526449057853/884902896284602458/unknown.png)
 <br>*Potency-per-GCD Comparison for Yukikaze and Gekko/Kasha combos.*